Rami Zalfou

 Welcome!

-I am a doctoral student in Economic history at Lund University and I'm also a researcher at the Centre for Advanced Middle Eastern Studies and at the Centre for Economic Demography at Lund University.
-My research interests are the economic history of the Middle East, economic development, and the economics of immigrant integration.
+I am a doctoral student in Economic history at Lund University and a researcher at the Centre for Advanced Middle Eastern Studies and at the Centre for Economic Demography at Lund University.
+My research interests include regional economic inequality and the economics of immigrant integration.

 You can find my CV here.